ZacharyEspiritu/ReactionLine/README.md

 Reaction Line is a minimalistic, hardcore, single-player game that aims to be the most entertaining (and aggravating) mobile game for iOS.
 The game is simple: sort 100 lines into red and blue stacks as quickly as possible.
 The catch?
 You only have one life.

+The mechanics are simple to learn, but the game is hard to master.
+Do you have the hand-eye coordination and quick thinking skills to tap your way to the top?

 ## Game Design